 Around the holidays, the clutter piles up.
-All kinds of clutter, the stuff, the time sucks, the expectations, the projects, the food, the people, the ideas, it’s enough to cause feelings of frazzle.
-Where will you put it after the celebrating?
+All kinds of clutter.
+The stuff.
+The time sucks.
+The expectations.
+The projects.
+The food.
+The people.
+The ideas.
+It’s enough to cause feelings of frazzle.
+Where will you put it all after the celebrating?

-The trick was to take each aspect of the holiday clutter and decide my own standards and expectations.
-I kept the best parts (time together, time off work, cookies, candle light) and let go of the rest (shopping, cards, over decorating, obligation parties).
+The trick is to take each aspect of the holiday clutter and apply your own standards and expectations.
+Keep the best parts (time together, time off work, cookies, candle light).
+Let go of shopping, cards, over decorating, and obligation parties.

 Believe me – not one of my clients has ever caught up on updating their card list without my help.
 In fact, at a certain point, there is no confidence in the list and so cards are not sent at all.